-This essay, the third in a series exploring the implications of The Report from Iron Mountain, has been deemed a lethal text and suppressed by WordPress for your protection.
+This essay has been deemed a lethal text and suppressed by WordPress for your protection.

 ENTER: CYNTHIA, QUEEN of the HUNT On 20th April 2010, the Deepwater Horizon, a British Petroleum oil rig in the Gulf of Mexico, exploded, killing eleven workers and unleashing an oil leak of volcanic proportions five thousand feet below the surface.
 By the time […]